kevburnsjr/bloomfilter/README.md

 So, the most popular actively maintained javascript bloom filter on Github was selected and ported to Go.

-The reference implementation uses a non-standard FNV algorithm.
+The reference implementation uses a non-standard FNV hashing algorithm.
 It is also less than 120 lines of javascript.
-This project proves that the reference implementation can be easily ported by a skilled developer to any desired language in less than a day.
+This project proves that the reference implementation can be ported by a skilled developer to another language in a day.

 ### Go Example